 The biggest mistake leaders make when speaking is not being in the same conversation as those they are leading.

 Said a different way: are you trying to sell your team on Christmas when they’re still celebrating Halloween?
 If you are, take a step back.
 Enter the Halloween conversation, complete that conversation and then guide them into a discussion about Christmas.

 Back to the manager: after further reflection, he realized that before jumping into the “here is the solution to all of our problems” conversation, he could have started the conversation with a discussion about the challenges the team was facing, the impact of those challenges on the team, then lead them into why he saw this new program as a solution.

-can you buy Lyrica in canada So what are these three magical questions?
+So what are these three magical questions?

 The three questions leaders should always be asking before speaking to their team:

 - Where do I want them to be?
 (Point B)

 - How can I connect the dots to lead them from point A to point B?